sebivenlo/ESD-2023-Springboot/code/assignment.md

     - Add custom query methods to search for books by title or author.

 - **Other Repositories**:
-    - If applicable, create repositories for other entities (Author, Borrower, LoanRecord).
+    - Create repositories for other entities (Author, Borrower).

 ### 4. Implement Service Layer Logic